jeremylaratro/jeremylaratro.github.io/CS/CTF/thm_dailybugle.md

 The joomla database contains a table called
 `#__users`  which I was specifically interested in.
 The columns had to be enumerated, so I trimmed down the columns wordlist to just about 20 words relating to username, password, pass, etc.

-This returned a usser entry and hash.
+This returned a user entry and hash.

 ```